-- All Blackburn College awards are consistent with the UK Quality Code for Higher Education (QAA, 2018) and the Frameworks for Higher Education Qualifications (FHEQ) (2014). - Awards are defined by a series of benchmarks relating to the general level of knowledge and skills required to register for the award, and the qualification, credit volume and study levels required to achieve the awards as defined in the Frameworks for Higher Education Qualifications (FHEQ). - To the greatest extent possible within the requirements of the Quality Code, the requirements of any relevant professional and/or statutory body and the reasonable 'fitness to practice' expectations of any employment area connected with the award(s) delivered, and UCBC's fitness to study procedure, Blackburn College programmes are designed to have non-discriminatory programme outcomes and core competences. - Blackburn College awards may be structured so that programmes incorporate intermediate awards with appropriate learning outcomes.
+- All Blackburn College awards are consistent with the UK Quality Code for Higher Education (QAA, 2018) and the Frameworks for Higher Education Qualifications (FHEQ) (2014). - Awards are defined by a series of benchmarks relating to the general level of knowledge and skills required to register for the award, and the qualification, credit volume and study levels required to achieve the awards as defined in the Frameworks for Higher Education Qualifications (FHEQ). - To the greatest extent possible within the requirements of the Quality Code, the requirements of any relevant professional and/or statutory body and the reasonable 'fitness to practice' expectations of any employment area connected with the award(s) delivered, and Blackburn College's Appropriateness to Study Policy and procedure, Blackburn College programmes are designed to have non-discriminatory programme outcomes and core competences. - Blackburn College awards may be structured so that programmes incorporate intermediate awards with appropriate learning outcomes.